-(3) (a) The disciplinary tribunal may, for the purposes of a hearing, subpoena any personto appear before the disciplinary tribunal at the time and place specified in the subpoena, to be questioned or to produce a book, document or object.
+(3) (a) The disciplinary tribunal may, for the purposes of a hearing, subpoena any person-

-- (i) who in its opinion may be able to give material information concerning the subject of the hearing; or - (ii) who it suspects or believes has in his or her possession or custody or under his or her control any book, document or object which has any bearing on the subject of the hearing,
+- (i) who in its opinion may be able to give material information concerning the 10 subject of the hearing; or - (ii) who it suspects or believes has in his or her possession or custody or under his or her control any book, document or object which has any bearing on the subject of the hearing, to appear before the disciplinary tribunal at the time and place specified in the subpoena, 15 to be questioned or to produce a book, document or object.

-- (b) A subpoena issued in terms of paragraph (a), must- - (i) be in the prescribed form; - (ii) be signed by the chairperson of the disciplinary tribunal or, in his or her 20 absence, any member of the disciplinary tribunal; and - (iii) be served on the registered person concerned personally or by sending it by registered mail.
+(b) A subpoena issued in terms of paragraph (u), must-

+- (i) be in the prescribed form; - (ii) be signed by the chairperson of the disciplinary tribunal or, in his or her absence, any member of the discipline tribunal; and - (iii) be served on the registered person concerned personally or by sending it by registered mail.